 EV charging infrastructure could become a bottleneck for EVs growth.
 Nearly half of the U.S. consumers say that battery or charging issues are their top concerns about buying EVs, discouraging potential buyers .

-In fact, mass roll-out of EVs will challenge the local/regional grid infrastructure.
-One solution is to install energy storage at filling stations that allow buffering of the electrical grid, storing energy at low-power from the grid and delivering it at high power (quickly) to vehicles.
+Mass roll-out of EVs will challenge the local/regional grid infrastructure.
+One solution is to install energy storage at filling stations, storing energy at low-power from the grid and delivering it at high power (quickly) to vehicles.
 Governments have the potential to regulate the EV recharges at the filling stations and apply the same tax currently applied to gasoline and diesel .

 Tesla V3 Supercharging 1 MW power cabinet supports peak rates of up to 250 kW per car: as a result, Model 3 operating at peak efficiency can recover up to 75 miles of charge in 5 min and charge at rates of up to 1,000 miles per hour .